seamusdemora/seamusdemora.github.io/MacStuff.md

 And if you want to see perhaps the *shortest man page in the entire world*, check out `man machine`.  :)

-However, the following *Linux-style* command also works:
+If you've installed GNU's `coreutils` package (using e.g. MacPorts), the following *Linux-style* command will also work:

 ```bash
 $ uname -m